Skin & Appearance· 12 min read· June 30, 2026· Updated August 17, 2026

 The term "ozempic face" was coined in popular media to describe the aged, hollowed appearance that some GLP-1 medication users develop during rapid weight loss.
 It sounds like a side effect of the medication itself — as if semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro, Zepbound) is somehow depleting your collagen or attacking your skin.

-Ozempic face is fat loss face.
+Ozempic face is largely fat loss face.
 When you lose weight rapidly — and GLP-1 medications are remarkably effective at accelerating that — your body draws down fat stores throughout your body, including the subcutaneous fat deposits in your face.
 These deposits, particularly the buccal fat (the pad of fat beneath your cheekbones), the malar fat (over your cheekbones), and the fat around your eyes and temples, are structural.
 They literally hold your skin up from the inside.

 When they deflate, the skin that used to rest on top of them has nowhere to go.
 The result: hollows, sagging, and shadows that read as premature aging.